State of Grace

 This is the golden age of something good and right and real

-And I never (never)
+And I never saw you coming

-And I’ll never (never)
+And I’ll never be the same

-And I never (never)
+And I never (Never)

 Saw you coming

-(We learn to live with the pain, mosaic broken hearts, but this love is brave and wild)
+(But this love is brave and wild)

 [Outro]